SANCTUARY October 5-7, 2017

 TOP BILL November 16-18, 2017

-RDT spotlights the work by its most prolific alumni choreographer, William “Bill” Evans in TOP BILL.
-Evans, a Company member from 1967 to 1974, is known for his versatility and style.
-TOP BILL features an eclectic range of music from Vivaldi to the 3hattrio plus a tribute to the “King of Swing” Mr. Benny Goodman.
-East Indian rhythms, tap rhythms and electronic rhythms will make this entertaining and nostalgic evening of dance unforgettable.
+RDT spotlights work by its most prolific alumni choreographer, William "Bill" Evans, a magnetic dance-maker known for his versatility and style.
+TOP BILL features an eclectic range of music from Vivaldi to the 3hattrio plus a tribute to the "King of Swing" Mr. Benny Goodman.
+East Indian, tap, and electronic rhythms will make this entertaining and nostalgic evening of dance unforgettable.

 Regalia February 24, 2018